amirali-dashti/Machina-Language/README.md

-# DFARE
+# Machina Language
-Converts an DFA to a Regular Expression.
+A programming language specifically for Automatas and Machines.
 (Computation Theory)